 Those are my top 10 reasons, but everyone has their own preferences.
 What motivates you as a consumer?

 Below is gallery of Modular Homes Vs Site Built Homes imagery that you can use as fantastic idea for your home and interior design plans.
 Hope you enjoyed this Modular Homes Vs Site Built Homes images and if you would like to get the images in high quality (HD Quality) for personal use, you can simply just right click and save as the imagery below the gallery of Modular Homes Vs Site Built Homes.

-are construction built homes better than modular homes, which is better built or modular homes
+which is better built or modular homes